Rodent: Senses

+Sexual dimorphism

 Sexual dimorphism occurs in many rodent species.
 In some rodents, males are larger than females, while in others the reverse is true.
-Male-bias sexual dimorphism is typical for ground squirrels, kangaroo rats, solitary mole rats and pocket gophers; it likely developed due to sexual selection and greater male-male combat.
+Male-bias sexual dimorphism is typical for ground squirrels, kangaroo rats, solitary mole rats and pocket gophers; it likely developed due to sexual selection and greater male–male combat.
 Female-bias sexual dimorphism exists among chipmunks and jumping mice.
 It is not understood why this pattern occurs, but in the case of yellow-pine chipmunks, males may have selected larger females due to their greater reproductive success.
 In some species, such as voles, sexual dimorphism can vary from population to population.
 In bank voles, females are typically larger than males, but male-bias sexual dimorphism occurs in alpine populations, possibly because of the lack of predators and greater competition between males.